 Your authorisation can be withdrawn in the following circumstances:

-- significant safety or efficacy concerns with the product or a specific use;
+- there are significant safety or efficacy concerns with the product or a specific use

 - false or misleading information was submitted to support an authorisation/permit.

-In addition, we will withdraw an authorisation for a product upon issue of a new Notice of Authorisation (eg following a new application).
+In addition, we will withdraw an authorisation for a product upon issue of a new Notice of Authorisation (for example following a new application).
 Further information on withdrawal of Notices of Authorisation can be found in the guidance on the withdrawal of authorisations.